DeusWilliamCarino/clinic-appointment/README.md

 # clinic-appointment
-My Clinic Appointment System based in Java
+My Clinic Appointment System based in Java that demonstrates the Queue Algorithm